-Finland welcomes leisure travelers from a number of countries as the coronavirus situation has eased in these countries and Finland.
-There is no border control for travelers from these countries and they do not need to self-isolate on arrival in Finland.
+Finland welcomes leisure travelers from a number of countries where the coronavirus situation has eased.
+There is no mandatory quarantine or testing for travelers from these countries on arrival in Finland.

 For more detailed official information on travel to Finland and the coronavirus situation in Finland, please refer to the additional links in this article.

 To find out more about leisure travel in Finland during the coronavirus pandemic from the travel trade perspective, please visit the Travel Trade Travel Recovery site at Businessfinland.fi.

 General health and safety measures regarding coronavirus in Finland include avoiding physical contact, maintaining a safe distance from other people and observing good hand and respiratory hygiene.
 Finnish health authorities recommend using face masks in public transport and in other situations where it is difficult to maintain 1-2 m distances from other people.

 If you suspect that you might contracted COVID-19, use the Coronavirus symptom checker to first assess your condition, if possible.
 If the symptom checker advises you to contact a health care professional, call your nearest healthcare center, hospital emergency department or the national Medical Helpline at tel.
 116 117.

 If your travel insurance includes medical insurance, please contact the health provider mentioned in the policy for advice.

 Call the emergency number only in genuine emergency situations.
 In an emergency situation, you will be treated even if you do not have a municipality of residence in Finland.
 The medical costs can be collected from you afterwards.
 The emergency number can be called free of charge from any phone.
 No area code is needed.
 If you have a mobile phone subscription that is based abroad you can still call the emergency number without an area code.